With people deciding to leave Twitter, Facebook and other social services, some are turning to alternative sites and services.

 Alternative to Facebook:

-Diaspora* is a social media website similar to Facebook which launched back in 2010 with them launching their first ‘pod’ (Servers) and they have been in active development since then with their last release being 6 months ago (from this post).
+Diaspora* is a social media website similar to Facebook which launched back in 2010 with them launching their first ‘pod’ (Servers) they have been in active development since then with their last release being 6 months ago (from this post).

-While they haven’t made as much ‘noise’ compared to Mastodon, they would still be considered on the first kids on the block to be running a decentralised social network.
+While they haven’t made as much ‘noise’ compared to Mastodon, they would still be considered the first kids on the block to be running a decentralised social network.

 Alternative to Instagram: